prokinkd/okreader/README.md

 * Insert the external microSD card in the ereader and boot it up.

 * Get a shell on the device, either via Telnet, SSH or some sort of terminal emulator.
+You can use, for example, https://github.com/S-trace/kobo-aura-remote to gain SSH access.
+Note that you'll need to pass `-oKexAlgorithms=+diffie-hellman-group1-sha1` option to `ssh` when connecting to the device from recent distros, because, apparently, `kobo-aura-remote` provides dated binaries with weak algoritms by default.

 * On the ereader shell, mount the rootfs as read only and clone the internal memory into the external microSD card: